-The Company is not planning any additional exploration for the 2012 field season subsequent to completion of phase-1 drilling but expects to commission an independent technical report and update its internal modeling for the project.
-Exploration plans for the 2013 field season at JD will be completely dependent on the results of the above mentioned technical compilations, and the availability of financing to the Company.
+The Company expects to commission an independent technical report and update its internal modeling for the project.
+Exploration plans for the 2013 field season at JD will be completely dependent on the results of these technical compilations, and the availability of financing to the Company.